grafana/grafana/pkg/services/apiserver/aggregator/README.md

 Thus, any `APIService` objects corresponding to Grafana's API groups will take the address of Grafana's main API Server (the one that bundles grafana-aggregator).

-Also, note that the single binary OSS offering of Grafana won't make use of remote aggregation to achieve breaking the monolith at runtime.
-The aggregator will simply omit the indirection for the API Groups belonging to Grafana by designating their APIService objects with type `Local`.
+Also, note that the single binary OSS offering of Grafana doesn't make use of the aggregator component at all, instead opting for local installation of all the Grafana API groups.

 ### kube-aggregator versus grafana-aggregator